-• Students will be able to administer, score, and interpret multiple measures of intelligence, including those most commonly used in the field of psychology and school psychology.
+- Students will be able to synthesize assessment information (including test scores, background information, behavioral observations, etc.)into a written assessment report. - Students will be able to explain assessment findings in a way that is understandable to other mental health professionals, teachers, clients, and parents. - Students will be able to administer, score, and interpret multiple measures of intelligence, including those most commonly used in the field of psychology and school psychology.